-Biomedical Engineering Systems and Biocybernetics Option.
+Biomedical Systems/Computational Bioloav.
 Emphasis is on modeling methodologies, algorithms, and quantitative methods for life sciences applications, both basic and applied.
-Research topics typically involve one or more of the following areas: (1) advances in modeling methodology for life sciences research, including experiment design optimization, (2) development of software for modeling (model fitting and model selection) and kinetic analysis of biological systems, with emphasis on expert systems and graphical interfaces, (3) development of software and computer hardware for laboratory automation, (4) model-based experimental research in physiology, pharmacology, biochemistry, genomics, bioinformatics, and related fields, developing the interface between (theoretical) modeling and laboratory experimentation.
+Research topics typically involve one or more of the following areas: (1) organismic, cellular, and mechanismlevel mathematical modeling and simulation of cancer and disease processes, (2) advances in modeling methodology for life sciences research, including experiment design optimization, (3) development of software for modeling (model fitting and model selection) and kinetic analysis of biological systems, with emphasis on expert systems, graphical, and web interfaces, (4) model-based experimental research in physiology, pharmacology, biochemistry, genomics, bioinformatics, and related fields, developing the interface between (theoretical) modeling and laboratory experimentation.